Article by Pierre Zarokian

 My recommendation is also to grab your domain name with the addition of words such as “sucks” and “reviews” at the end.
 I have seen companies being attacked in this way.

 Keywords in domain name is a ranking factor that Google uses, so having these types of domains and launching a website on them can help with online reputation management.
 Your goal is to try and get these sites to outrank any negative content that shows up for your brand.
+This is especially important for businesses since unlike private citizens, who have access to right to be forgotten requests, the same is not true for companies.

 However, please note that simply launching a duplicate of your main site would not be enough, as Google has Duplicate Content Algorithm that does not allow duplicate sites to come up.
 To properly do this, you would need to write unique content on each of them.